How to Avoid Breaker Trips

 It happens to everyone: tripped electrical breakers.
 If you have ever plugged in your hairdryer, toaster oven or space heater only to be engulfed in darkness, you know what it's like.
 Sometimes having a circuit breaker trip is a minor inconvenience, readily repaired with the flick of a switch.
 However, when your breaker keeps tripping, that’s a sign of a bigger issue.
 Learn what circuit breaker trips mean and how to troubleshoot them.

-There are a few reasons why a breaker will trip, but essentially, breakers trip when the current exceeds the amps your system can handle, i.e. your electrical system is overloaded.
+Essentially, a circuit breaker will trip when the current exceeds the amps your system can handle, i.e. your electrical system is overloaded.

-Circuit breakers come in different amp ratings, so some systems can handle more than others.
-If you live in an older home or apartment that has few outlets, your system may have a lower amp rating, which will make breakers trip more easily.
+Circuit breakers come in different amp ratings, so some systems can handle more current than others.
+If you live in an older home or apartment with few outlets, your system may have a lower amp rating, which will make breakers trip more easily.

-Most important, when a breaker trips, it is keeping your electrical system from a literal meltdown, which can cause a fire.
+Most important, circuit breakers perform an important safety task.
+When a breaker trips, it is keeping your electrical system from a literal meltdown, which can cause a fire.

 Tips to Avoid Breaker Trips

 - Unplug electrical appliances that are not in use.
 Electrical current still runs to the appliance even if it is not turned on.